PooyaRaki/microservice-example/services/b-service/README.md

   npm install
   npm run build
 ```
-And then, run the project by:
+Then run the project by:
 ```bash
   npm run start:prod
 ```